MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 ### -AuxAuditLog
 This parameter is available only in on-premises Exchange.

-The AuxAuditLog switch filters the results by arbitration mailboxes that are used to store audit log data.
+The AuxAuditLog switch specifies whether to include arbitration mailboxes that are used to store audit log settings in the results.
 You don't need to specify a value with this switch.

-Notes:

-- If you don't use this switch, the command can't find this type of arbitration mailbox.

-- The Arbitration switch doesn't return this type of arbitration mailbox.
+To return other types of arbitration mailboxes, don't use this switch.
+Instead, use the Arbitration switch.

 ```yaml
 Type: SwitchParameter